C-Collamar/8-Puzzle-Solver/README.md

 # 8-Puzzle-Solver
-An C-implementation solving the 8-puzzle problem using the uninformed search strategy _BFS (Breadth-First Search)_ and heusitic search strategy _A*_.
+A C-implementation solving the 8-puzzle problem using the uninformed search strategy _BFS (Breadth-First Search)_ and heusitic search strategy _A*_.
 The goal is to empirically compare both strategies' space and time performance.

 For each strategy, the program collects and outputs the following information:
 * sequence of moves corresponding to the solution (e.g. up, down, left, right)